linuxserver/docker-cops/README.md

 # linuxserver/cops

-COPS stands for Calibre OPDS (and HTML) Php Server.
+COPS, by Sébastien Lucas, stands for Calibre OPDS (and HTML) Php Server.

 See : [COPS's home](http://blog.slucas.fr/en/oss/calibre-opds-php-server) for more details.

 Don't forget to check the [Wiki](https://github.com/seblucas/cops/wiki).

-# Why ?
+# Why?
+(Taken from the author's site)

 In my opinion Calibre is a marvelous tool but is too big and has too much dependencies to be used for its content server.